obiwanjacobi/Adventure-Builder/Jacobi.AdventureBuilder.Twine/readme.md

 Passage Tags...

+A tag to indicate player spawning passages? (yes, multiple)

 ### Passage Navigation

 There are a couple of ways you can define a link from the current Passage to another Passage.